 Young people who spend most of their time with their family and friends in school are controlled by what people around them think and say.
 Older people are controlled by religious teachings, disregarding anything beyond them.

-It'??s really a war: A war of discourses, a war of knowledge.
-It'??s actually not a war like many people say '?? a war against LGBT, a war between straight and homosexual people.
-It'??s really a war in each person'??s heart to always question what the majority of people claim as the truth.
+It's really a war: A war of discourses, a war of knowledge.
+It's actually not a war like many people say as a war against LGBT, a war between straight and homosexual people.
+It's really a war in each person's heart to always question what the majority of people claim as the truth.

 While awareness can'??t be taken for granted, it also means we should always challenge ourselves to go beyond what we are used to seeing and hearing.